dsa-ntc/peninsuladsa-ntc.github.io/_pages/preschool-for-all.md

 <h2>Preschool for All SSF (Yes on Measure DD)</h2>

-Peninsula DSA’s Preschool for All working group is organizing for the success of the Preschool for All South San Francisco campaign / [Yes on Measure DD](http://ece4allssf.org/), which will
+Peninsula DSA’s Preschool for All working group is organizing for the success of the DSA-endorsed Preschool for All South San Francisco campaign / [Yes on Measure DD](http://ece4allssf.org/), which will
-1. fully fund high-quality preschool to all children aged 2.5 to 5 years old whose families live or work in South City
+1. fully fund high-quality preschool to all children aged 2.5 to 5 years old whose families live or work in South City,
 2. provide a living wage to all early care and education (ECE) workers, and
-3. pay for it all by levying a modest parcel tax on South City's largest commercial property owners.
+3. pay for it all by levying a modest parcel tax on South City's largest commercial office properties.

 <h3>Meetings</h3>